cockroachlabs/developer-success/query-optimization.md

 -- Create a database to play in
 CREATE DATABASE test;

--- Switch to the database we just created
+-- Switch to the database you just created
 USE test;

 -- Create a test table